GoblinSax/gs-sdk/README.md

 ## Example
 **examples/example.js:**
-ESM script for getting the goblin sax whitelist, creating a loan and repaying it.
+ECMA script for getting the goblin sax whitelist, creating a loan and repaying it.

 **example/forked-loan:**
 For a hardhat test on the mainnet fork using CommonJS.